-16 Personalities Test
+16 Personality Test for organizations

 Because this 16 personality test uses algorithms to measure whether your candidate has been honest during completion, you always get a reliable and valid picture of your candidate or employee.

 How to order the 16 Personality Test

 16 personality types: The Analysts

 The analysts are the first of the 16 categories—personalities of resourceful people who are frequently highly interested and continually looking for new information.
 The scholar is the first kind we come across in this category (INTJ).
 These are creative and strategic thinkers who are flexible with their strategies in different situations.

 There's also the strategist to consider (INTP).
 These are very creative workers who have an unquenchable need for information—having leaders (ENTJ) as workers puts them in a stronger position to lead.
 They are courageous individuals who always discover or provide a solution.

 The innovator is the last analyst in the group (ENTP).
 These are sharp, curious minds who will put you to the test intellectually.

 Diplomats are the next group of the 16 personalities.
 They are characterized by people who are quieter but may be incredibly creative.
 The first is the advisor (INFJ).
 An example of this type is employees who are often calmer and mysterious but who may still be incredibly motivating.